 Pallets are everywhere.
 Millions are made every year.
 They come in all shapes and sizes but there are standard sizes.
 Some are made to be used many times but most are single-use and end up being burned or in landfills.
 Before getting into the where and why let’s just get some facts sorted out:

 “Taking pallets is stealing!”

 We often see comments that taking pallets is stealing.
-That’s certainly true for multi-use pallets.
+That’s certainly true for multi-use ones.
 But most businesses will happily allow you to take their single-use pallets.
 Of course, common courtesy says you should always seek permission before taking anything.

 The scene above is happening in hundreds of locations every day.
 Thankfully, these pallets will at least end up as mulch.
 But for every pallet that gets turned to mulch, another ten end up in a landfill.
 The bottom line is that these are waste.
 When you convert a pallet into a useful item, you are benefiting the environment and your pocket while rewarding your own creativity.

 Multi-use pallets are always branded.
 They are also usually painted so there is no way you will be confused as to which is which.

 “You can’t dismantle pallets!”

 Not true.
-In fact, there are a number of tried and proven methods for dismantling pallets so as to save both the timber and you from injury.
+In fact, there are a number of tried and proven methods for dismantling them so as to save both the timber and you from injury.
 Make sure you wear gloves and, preferably, safety glasses though as there is a major risk of splinters otherwise.
 You can download step-by-step instructions here.